 Another North End keeper to find the net was Iain Turner, who scored his side's second against Notts County in August 2011.
 Like Lonergan, Turner saw his kick sail over the head of his opposite number.

-Croatia's Stipe Pletikosa was Hajduk Split's penalty taker before he moved on to Shahktar Donetsk.
+Croatia's Stipe Pletikosa was Hajduk Split's penalty taker before he moved on to Shahktar Donetsk, scoring four times from the spot.

 São Paulo's Rogério Ceni scored his 54th career goal against Al Ittihad in the 2005 Club World Championship from the penalty-spot.
 A freekick specialist, he is the second highest-scoring goalkeeper in the history of the game.